 1. Eliminate the negative, accentuate the positive.

 It sounds really trite, but when attempting to improve our self-esteem we must do some house cleaning.
 We need to take inventory of our lives and assess what supports positive self-esteem and what negates it.
-Examine the quality of your interpersonal relationships, your health care practices (physical, emotional, mental), and your sense of productivity and challenge in your work life (work might be paid, unpaid, being a student, etc.).
-Work on enhancing and increasing the things that support positive self-esteem.
-Work on reducing, changing, or eliminating things that lead to negative self-esteem.
+Examine the quality of your interpersonal relationships, your self- care practices (physical, emotional, mental), and your sense of productivity and challenge in your work life (work might be paid, unpaid, being a student, etc.).
+Focus on enhancing and increasing the things that support positive self-esteem, while reducing, changing, or eliminating things that lead to negative self-esteem.

 2. Fake it 'til you make it.

 Consider what your life would be like if your self-esteem were in better shape.
 Consider what you would do for someone you love and highly value.
 Begin treating yourself using that perspective, even if you don't yet feel that loving and valuing for yourself.
-We've already examined how poor treatment can very easily lead to poor self-esteem.
 By treating yourself as a valuable and lovable person, you can change your perspective for the positive.

 Spend time with people who are realistically positive about themselves, life, and you.
 Compliment yourself.
 Get enough sleep.
 Do nice things for yourself.
 Help someone who is struggling with something you know how to do.
 Feed yourself healthy foods in the amount and frequency that your body needs.
 Get involved in an activity that interests you but you are not very skilled at for the challenge and fun of it.
 Take care to set realistic goals for yourself.
 Take yourself to get recommended physical exams.
 Keep an actual record of your successes, whether others noticed them or not, big and small.